loosolab/FRED/docs/source/add_organism.rst

 Step 2: Add reference genomes to the ``reference_genome`` whitelist
 --------------------------------------------------------------------

 Open the file ``whitelists/reference_genome`` and add a new section for the organism.
-Since this whitelist is of type ``group``, add a new key with the organism's common name (matching the existing convention in that file) and list the available reference genome assemblies as values.
+Since this whitelist is of type ``group``, add a new key using the NCBI taxonomy name (matching the convention in that file) and list the available reference genome assemblies as values.

 .. code-block:: yaml

     whitelist_type: group
     whitelist:
-        human:
+        Homo_sapiens:
           - hg38
           - hg19
-        mouse:
+        Mus_musculus:
           - mm10
           - mm9
           - mm38
         ...
-        cattle:
+        Bos_taurus:
           - bosTau9
           - bosTau8